 Registries could be a little bit more economical, as they serve only as a referral source with no responsibility in managing caregivers.
 They could charge from $13 to $18 per hour to care for a family member.

 When hiring a caregiver from a reputable home care agency suits your family’s needs, rely on the most dependable home care service, Assisting Hands Home Care.
-The team at Assisting Hands Home Care starts the caregiving process by visiting the home of the senior to determine the most optimum route of care.
+The team at Assisting Hands Home Care in Hollywood, FL starts the caregiving process by visiting the home of the senior to determine the most optimum route of care.
 A care plan is devised, while being flexible to accommodate changes down the road.

 Assisting Hands Home Care aides are skilled in a variety of tasks to help make life comfortable for your loved ones.
 Examples of our versatile elderly care services include transportation to and from therapy appointments, meal preparation, light housekeeping, personal assistance in grooming, bathing and toileting as well as companionship.
 Progressive services include Alzheimer’s and dementia care, non-medical healthcare, medication reminders, live-in care and 24-hour care.